 Situated 400 feet from the picturesque cliffs of the Pacific Ocean, the Hilton Garden Inn Carlsbad Beach is a quaint and convenient retreat for families visiting north San Diego County.
 Each of their 161 deluxe rooms are loaded with family-friendly amenities including a microwave, refrigerator, coffee/tea maker, and complimentary WiFi.

-Getting to any one of the close-by beaches is made easier with a free hotel shuttle service, or just chill at their heated pool, then enjoy a lively family ping pong tournament at the hotel’s outdoor gazebo.
-The Carlsbad Beach Bistro Restaurant located in the hotel lobby serves up a delicious breakfast, lunch, and dinner, and the parent-friendly happy hour at the Bistro Bar is best paired with a stunning sunset view from their outside terrace.
+Getting to any one of the close-by beaches is made easier with a free hotel shuttle service.
+Or just chill at their heated pool, then enjoy a lively family ping pong tournament at the hotel’s outdoor gazebo.
+The Carlsbad Beach Bistro Restaurant in the hotel lobby serves up a delicious breakfast, lunch, and dinner.
+And FYI, the parent-friendly happy hour at the Bistro Bar pairs well with the sunset view from their outside terrace.
 You can read more about this hotel and visiting Carlsbad with kids in my full review here.